The Assistant Exposes How Hard It Is To Report Sexual Harassment

 Advertisement

-Suspicious about the behavior she’s seen around the office, Jane has sought help from the head of HR, played by Matthew Macfadyen.
+Suspicious about the behaviour she’s seen around the office, Jane has sought help from the head of HR, played by Matthew Macfadyen.
 It’s a scene that perfectly exposes why sexual harassment is so hard to report: A man in charge, whose job is supposed to be to help smooth the process, gaslights a young woman into questioning her own judgement.
-Macfadyen, best-known for his role as Tom Wambsgams on HBO’s Succession, capitalizes on the audience’s goodwill and affection — he draws us in, just like Jane, with smiles and encouragement that lead to very thinly veiled threats.
+Macfadyen, best known for his role as Tom Wambsgams on HBO’s Succession, capitalises on the audience’s goodwill and affection — he draws us in, just like Jane, with smiles and encouragement that lead to very thinly veiled threats.

 “What’s your plan?” he asks Jane.
 “Where do you want to be in five to ten years?”